rockettheme/docs/Docs/phpbb/modules/roknavmenu.md

 5. **Headers Filename** This is the name of the file used for head scripts.

 Once this is set, press **Submit** and enjoy using your Joomla menu on your phpbb3 board.
+If changes made here are not immediately visable, a manual cache purge is advised.
+You can do this by deleting cached files from the **Cache** folder in the phpBB3 installation via FTP.

 [download]: http://www.rockettheme.com/phpbb3-downloads/club/646-administration-modules
 [nav]: assets/roknavmenu_1.jpeg